M.Sc. Horticultural Science

-The international master's program Horticultural Science trains experts in the fields of breeding and production of horticultural plants and addresses one of the core issue of our time: securing high quality and adequate nutrition for the world population by conserving ecological, economic and social resourcesat at the same time.
+The international master's program Horticultural Science trains experts in the breeding and production of horticultural crops, addressing one of the key challenges of our time: guaranteeing the quality and quantity of food for the human population worldwide, while simultaneously protecting ecological, economical and social resources.

 In 2008 and 2013 the Master Horticultural Science was awarded with the European Unions Erasmus Mundus award.
 This honor is received by international master degree programs, which raise the quality of European university education and promote intercultural exchange.

 - Standard Duration of Studies: 4 semesters (full time)